MacKentoch/react-native-beacons-manager/examples/samples/monitoring.android.md

 ## 2- start monitoring

-Tell Android what you want to range by defining a desired `region` object.
+Tell Android what you want to monitor by defining a desired `region` object.

 ```javascript